szgaljic/f6/content/docs/foundations/capability.md

 ## Discovery and Analysis

-Understanding Capability starts with deep discussions during discovery sessions, where stakeholders and engineers collaborate to align on requirements.
-These sessions involve exploring the current state of the system, defining the future state, and identifying gaps between the two.
+Uncovering capability invovles in-depth discussions where stakeholders describe their needs, and the implementation team translates these into functional and non-functional requirements.

+**Functional requirements** define the specific behaviors, features, or workflows the system must deliver to meet user and business needs, as distinct from **Non-Functional requirements**, which address performance, scalability, or other operational characteristics.

+The process typically involves capturing the current state, defining the desired future state, and identifying the gaps between the two.
+These gaps represent the project scope.
+While this is a standard industry practice, the F6 Framework enhances it by applying **Capability Mapping** to clearly correlate Business Needs into these requirements.

+The mapping exercises described below bring structure and provide a way to reason about what capabilties are required and why.

+{{% callout note %}}
-During these conversations, the mapping exercises—Product Design and Architecture Design—help provide structure, ensuring that discussions result in actionable insights.
-While this section introduces the importance of discovery, detailed guidance on conducting these sessions is covered in the F6 Discovery section.
+A detailed guidance on conducting holiistic discovery sessions is covered in [F6 Discovery Process](/docs/f6-discovery/).
+{{% /callout %}}

 ## Capability Mapping

-Central to the Capability foundation is the **Capability Mapping Exercise**.
+Central to the Capability foundation is **Capability Mapping**.
 It provides a structured approach to align business goals with technical execution by creating clear mappings between high-level objectives and implementation strategies.
 This exercise ensures alignment, avoids redundancy, and provides clarity for decision-making.

-{{% callout warning %}}
 This process focuses on mapping and alignment.
 It does not address trade-offs, project planning, or risk evaluation, which are covered in other foundational aspects of the F6 Framework.
-{{% /callout %}}

 The steps are as follows:

-1. **Product Design Mapping:** Identify Business Needs and map them to Product Requirements and Technical Requirements.
+1. **Requirements Mapping:** Identify Business Needs and map them to Product Requirements and Technical Requirements.
 This step ensures a clear understanding of the "what" behind the product.
-2. **Technical Themes:** Group the Technical Requirements into logical themes to manage complexity and highlight overlaps.
+2. **Theme Consolidation:** Group the requirements into logical themes to manage complexity and highlight overlaps.
-3. **Architecture Design Mapping:** Refine Technical Themes into specific implementations and map them to tools, platforms, or products.
+3. **Implementation Mapping:** Refine the requirements into themes, mapping them to specific implementations techniques, tools and products.

-### Product Design Mapping
+### Requirements Mapping

-The **Product Design Mapping** exercise begins by identifying high-level **Business Needs**, which represent the core drivers of value for the solution.
+The **Requirements Mapping** exercise begins by identifying high-level **Business Needs**, which represent the core drivers of value for the solution.
 These are then mapped to **Product Requirements**, which define the features and behaviors the software must exhibit to meet those needs.
 Finally, these product requirements are translated into actionable **Technical Requirements** that can be implemented by the engineering team.

 For the purposes of concrete illustration, we will use a FinTech payment processing system as an example to show how business goals translate into technical execution.